 9. CPA Marketing KPIs

 If the KPI word doesn’t ring any bell well, these are Key Performance Indicators.
-A Key Performance Indicator is a measurable value that demonstrates how effectively a company or a project is achieving key business objectives.
+A Key Performance Indicator is a measurable value that demonstrates how effectively a company or project achieves key business objectives.
 Find out more here about KPIs and how you can use them to measure your actions’ results.

 9.1 Measuring Performance Marketing Results

-- Average Order Value/ Average Order Size (AOV/AOS) – The average order value can be used to help measure the average revenue per order.
-It is also an essential metric for comparing your CPA marketing to your other marketing methods.
+- Average Order Value/ Average Order Size (AOV/AOS) – The average order value can help measure the average revenue per order.
+It is also essential to compare your CPA marketing to your other marketing methods.

 - Return on Investment (ROI)/ Return on Ad Spend (ROAS) – These calculations assess your CPA marketing campaign’s overall effectiveness.
 They compare how much you spend to how much revenue you generate from that spend.

 - Reversal Rate – Also known as a chargeback rate, this is your gross sales vs. net sales number.
-If there’s a high reversed sales rate, it could indicate that your brand or service is not being represented correctly to your target audience.
+A high reversed sales rate could indicate that your brand or service is not being represented correctly to your target audience.